BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 Most work, and some do not work with the 1ch Gateway mostly due to timing issues so it seems.
 The standard 8MHz type with the large chrystal on board seems to be working best.

 The code is for testing and development purposes only, and is not meant for production usage.

 Version 1 was originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
-Code was ported and extended to run on ESP 8266 mcu and provide RTC, Webserver and DNS services.
+Code was ported and extended to run on ESP8266 mcu and provide RTC, Webserver and DNS services.
 Version 2.0 adds several enhancements and part have been completely redesigned.
 Changes include two-way traffic.
 The code is also slit over multiple source files which makes editing easier.
 Version 3.0 includes WiFi Master support which makes it easy to use the 1-ch gateway for demo purposes where you need to quickly connect the gateway to a WiFi accesspoint (or your mobiel phone).It also contains limited SPIFF filesystem support which enables the ESP to store its data in a more persistent way.
-Version 4.0 includes CAD and Frequency Hopping spport and better web insterface allowing more parameters to be set over the web
+Version 4.0 includes CAD and Frequency Hopping support and better web insterface allowing more parameters to be set over the web

 ## Features

+New features in version 4.0.3 (June 22, 2017)):

+- Added CMAC functions so that the sensor functions work as expected over TTN
+- Webserver prints a page in chunks now, so that memory usage is lower and more heap is left over for variables
+- Webserver does refresh every 60 seconds
+- Implemented suggested change of M. for answer to PKT_PULL_RESP
+- Updated README.md to correctly displa all headers
+- Several small bug fixes

 New features in version 4.0.0 (January 26, 2017)):